-- 125. Medicare requires that physicians or certain other practitioners certify, and then recertify on a regular basis, to the medical necessity of a patient's treatment in a skilled nursing facility.
-A physician must also sign written orders for therapy- before the therapy starts- which typically includes approving the therapy plan of care or the frequency and duration of therapy. - 126.
-In practice, physicians commonly signed certifications days or a week after the patient was admitted, or sometimes not signed at all.
-Rather than the physician evaluating the beneficiary, or talking with the therapist who had performed an evaluation, and then prescribing an order for the duration and frequency of therapy, Life Care therapists would frequently begin therapy treatments, then write up the therapy orders and only then obtain physician approval.
-Typically, physicians would approve the therapy over the phone, and then sign the order written by the therapist without ever having met the patient or performed an independent evaluation.. - 127.
-Many physicians, who often lacked knowledge and training in rehabilitation therapy, relied heavily on therapists to propose a frequency and duration of therapy that was appropriate for the individual beneficiary, not knowing that Life Care had actually set those those amounts were set in order to meet corporate target RUG levels.
-Physicians would sign stacks of certifications and therapy orders at a time, never seeing the beneficiaries or talking with the therapists, and never knowing whether the therapy was reasonable, useful, or even medically necessary.
+128. Medicare requires that physicians or certain other practitioners certify, and then recertify on a regular basis, to the medical necessity of a patient's treatment in a skilled nursing facility.
+A physician must also sign written orders for therapy- before the therapy starts- which typically includes approving the therapy plan of care or the frequency and duration of therapy.
+ANSWER: The allegations of Paragraph 128 are legal conclusions to which no response is required.
+To the extent a response is deemed required, Life Care admits generally that Medicare requires that physicians or certain other practitioners regularly certify to the medical necessity of a patient's treatment in an SNF and that therapy services must be ordered by a physician.
+Life Care denies the remaining allegations of Paragraph 128 as stated.
+129. In practice, physicians commonly signed certifications days or a week after the patient was admitted, or sometimes did not sign at all.
+Rather than the physician evaluating the patient, or talking with the therapist who had performed an evaluation, and then prescribing an order for the duration and frequency of therapy, Life Care therapists would frequently begin therapy treatments, then write up the therapy orders and only then obtain physician approval.
+Typically, physicians would approve the therapy over the phone, and then sign the order written by the therapist without ever having met the patient or performed an independent evaluation.
+ANSWER: Life Care denies the allegations of Paragraph 129.

+130. Many physicians, who often lacked knowledge and training in rehabilitation therapy, relied heavily on therapists to propose a frequency and duration of therapy that was appropriate for the individual patient, not knowing that Life Care had actually set those amounts to meet corporate target RUG levels.
+Physicians would sometimes sign stacks of certifications and therapy orders without seeing the patients or talking with the therapists, and never knowing whether the therapy was reasonable, useful, or even medically necessary.

-- signed the certification on May 26 six days after the beneficiary had already been admitted to the SNF.
+131. For example, for one patient at Life Care Center of Inverrary, the physician signed the certification on May 26 - six days after the patient had already been admitted to the SNF.
 On May 22, before the certification was signed, the physician approved an order for four weeks of occupational therapy, six times a week for the first two weeks then five times a week for the next two weeks.
 On May 30, the physician approved an order for occupational therapy to be reduced to three times a week for only one more week.
-On June 2, just three days later, the physician ordered the beneficiary's discharge from therapy.
+On June 2, just three days later, the physician ordered the patient's discharge from therapy.
 On the same day, however, the physician also signed a re-certification ordering four weeks of occupational therapy, six times a week for the first two weeks then five times a week for the next two weeks.
-A month later, on July 1, the physician signed another re-certification (on the same page as the prior one), ordering another week of occupational therapy, even though he had already discharged the beneficiary from therapy a month earlier. - 129.
-Some physicians pre-signed their certifications and allowed Life Care to fill in the therapy orders they wanted.
-Some physicians used a standard, universal prescription for therapy that they ordered on the certifications for every beneficiary, regardless of medical necessity.
+A month later, on July 1, the physician signed another re-certification (on the same page as the prior one), ordering another week of occupational therapy, even though he had already discharged the patient from therapy a month earlier.

+132. Some physicians pre-signed their certifications and allowed Life Care to fill in the therapy orders they wanted.
+Some physicians used a standard, universal prescription for therapy that they ordered on the certifications for every patient, regardless of medical necessity.
+ANSWER: Life Care denies the allegations of Paragraph 132.